Using BlackMarblePy#

 Create a raster stack of nighttime lights across multiple time periods#

 In this section, we illustrate how to retrieve and extract NASA Black Marble data for multiple time periods.
 The function will return a raster stack, where each raster band corresponds to a different date.
 The following code snippet provides examples of getting data across multiple days, months, and years.
-For each example, we define a date range using pd.date_range.
+For each example below, we define a date range using pd.date_range.

 # Raster stack of daily data